Surging gold prices push Indians to rein in, recycle

 Industry players polled by Reuters expect exactly that -- predicting prices could hit as much as 31,500 rupees by the end of June next year.

-In a report this month, the World Gold Council (WGC) said Indian jewelry demand slid 26 percent in the third quarter, while total imports were down 20 percent.
+In a report this month, the World Gold Council (WGC) said Indian jewellery demand slid 26 percent in the third quarter, while total imports were down 20 percent.

 The WGC expects demand to pick up in the last three months of 2011, pushing imports to a record of more than 1,000 tonnes, but in the narrow streets and family-run market shops of Zaveri Bazaar there was little to support that optimism.